 Cabin Operations Safety Best Practices Guide

-The seventh edition of the IATA Cabin Operations Safety Best Practices Guide, published in December 2021 is the central reference for industry-agreed best practices, procedures and regulations for safe and efficient cabin operations.
+The eighth edition of the IATA Cabin Operations Safety Best Practices Guide, published in January 2023 is the central reference for industry-agreed best practices, procedures and regulations for safe and efficient cabin operations.

 The guide also offers valuable benchmarks for airline management to set up their own corporate procedures and training programs for cabin crew and gives comprehensive guidance to support the IATA Operational Safety Audit (IOSA) standards relating to cabin operations.
 Obtain the cabin operations safety guide now.